lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Statistics & Analysis Standards for Coordinated Decisions
 The buck stops here; what exactly do we mean by 'statistics'?
-- catagories and edges of statistics
+- categories and edges of statistics
 - statistics math, STEM, computer science
-- datastructures and statistics
+- data structures and statistics
 - key statistics and data science for running tools, not for predicting outcomes.

 ## training and effective education